pietro1991-dot/teklab_ai/Fonti/Autori/Mathias de Stefano/Processati/MD/Day_258_Transcript.md

 Sit comfortably.
 Become aware of breath, body, and space.

-### Knees Activation

 Visualize a light—your soul as divine spark.

-Bring this light to your **knees**.
+Bring this light to your knees.

-### Crown - Beliefs
+### Main Practice

-**"In which of my beliefs am I dependent?
-In which am I independent?"**
+Crown - Beliefs: "In which of my beliefs am I dependent?
+In which am I independent?"
 Are your beliefs chosen consciously, or inherited unconsciously?

-### Third Eye - Thoughts

-**"In which of my thoughts am I dependent?
-In which am I independent?"**
+Third Eye - Thoughts: "In which of my thoughts am I dependent?
+In which am I independent?"
 Do you think for yourself, or repeat what you were taught?

-### Throat - Truth

-**"In which of my truths am I dependent?
-In which am I independent?"**
+Throat - Truth: "In which of my truths am I dependent?
+In which am I independent?"
 Can you speak your truth, or must you conform to others' truths?

-### Heart - Feelings

-**"In which of my feelings am I dependent?
-In which am I independent?"**
+Heart - Feelings: "In which of my feelings am I dependent?
+In which am I independent?"
 Are your emotions your own, or absorbed from family/culture?

-### Solar Plexus - Being

-**"In which aspects of who I am am I dependent?
-In which am I independent?"**
+Solar Plexus - Being: "In which aspects of who I am am I dependent?
+In which am I independent?"
 Is your identity self-chosen, or imposed by others?

-### Sacral - Creation

-**"In which of my creations am I dependent?
-In which am I independent?"**
+Sacral - Creation: "In which of my creations am I dependent?
+In which am I independent?"
 Do you create what you want, or what's expected?

-### Root - Reality

-**"In which aspects of my reality am I dependent?
-In which am I independent?"**
+Root - Reality: "In which aspects of my reality am I dependent?
+In which am I independent?"
 What parts of your life are chosen vs. inherited?

-### Knees - Ancestors

-**"From which ancestors am I dependent?
-From which have I become independent?"**
+Knees - Ancestors: "From which ancestors am I dependent?
+From which have I become independent?"
 What patterns have you broken?
 What patterns still control you?

-### Ankles - Purpose

-**"In my purpose, where am I dependent?
-Where am I independent?"**
+Ankles - Purpose: "In my purpose, where am I dependent?
+Where am I independent?"
 Is your mission yours, or someone else's expectation?

-### Sound Practice

-Sound: **Ru**
+Sound: Ru

-**I am applied wisdom.
 I am applied wisdom.
-I am applied wisdom.**
+I am applied wisdom.
+I am applied wisdom.

-**I am.
 I am.
-I am.**
+I am.
+I am.

-### Integration
+### Closing

 Recognize: You will always depend on something.

-**The question is: Do you consciously choose what you depend on?**
+The question is: Do you consciously choose what you depend on?

-**That choice = Independence.**

-### Closing
+That choice equals independence.

 Breathe.
 Stretch.
 Yawn.
 Return to here and now.